 - Hands-on experience is offered for students interested in performing or directing Theatre for Young audiences.

-- The active and diverse theatre faculty consists of professional actors, directors, designers, and theatre educators and scholars.
+- The active and diverse theatre faculty consists of professional actors, directors, designers, theatre educators, and scholars.

 - Scholarships are available based on merit and talent.